promlabs/promlens-public/README.md

 ### Enabling link sharing

 **NOTE:** Link sharing requires a valid PromLens license key.

+Link sharing allows persisting the state of an entire PromLens query page and sharing it with others.

 By default, the link sharing backend is disabled.
 You can enable link sharing either via Google Cloud Storage, MySQL, or SQLite3: